jfet97/andreasimonecostadotdev/content/posts/What the heck are reverse mapped types?.en.md

 2. TypeScript does its best to invert the action of mapped type `MappedType` starting from the source type to determine what `T` is.
 In particular, each key of `T` will be inferred separately, independently from the others, by exploiting the __template__ `F<T[K]>`.
 It's like having defined a variable length list of type parameters, one for each key of `T`.
 If the inference of a single key fails, the resulting type for that key will be `unknown`, while the other keys will not be affected by the failure.
 Be aware of the fact that, as for now, [TypeScript does not resort to the constraint type before falling back to `unknown`](https://github.com/microsoft/TypeScript/issues/56241) in such cases.

-3. TypeScript checks that the just inferred type `T` is indeed assignable to its upper bound.
-If that is not the case, `T` will become the upper bound itself, discarding whatever was inferred before.
+3. TypeScript checks that the just inferred type `T` is indeed assignable to its constraint `C`.
+If that is not the case, `T` will become the constraint itself, discarding whatever was inferred before.
 This is the default behaviour of the `getInferredType` internal function and it applies to any function call, but it could lead to some unexpected results in this situation.

 4. TypeScript now applies the mapped type `MappedType` to whatever `T` has become at this point, to determine the type of the formal parameter `mt`.